-Ten years ago today, Ellen Johnson Sirleaf was elected president of Liberia.
-She became the first woman head of state to lead an African country.
-Sirleaf was jointly awarded the 2011 Nobel Peace Prize with two other women for her “non-violent struggle for the safety of women and for women’s rights to full participation in peace-building work.”
-(2005)
+On this day 11 years ago, Ellen Johnson Sirleaf was elected president of Liberia and became the first woman head of state to lead an African country.
+Sirleaf was jointly awarded the 2011 Nobel Peace Prize with two other women for her “non-violent struggle for the safety of women and for women’s rights to full participation in peace-building work.”… (2005)

 In 2010, Sirleaf released her first book, This Child Will Be Great: Memoir of a Remarkable Life by Africa’s First Woman President.

 - French mathematician, scientist, and religious philosopher Blaise Pascal experienced an intense mystical vision that marked his life (1654)

 - The clipper Cutty Sark was launched from Scotland, the only one still surviving to this day (1869)